enis10/projekt_d_a/README.md

 # Web Application Implementation
 The application is available on this [Link](https://projektda.netlify.app/posts).

+# Project Report
+The german version of the Project Report is available [hier](https://online.flippingbook.com/view/1022520840/)

 # Outcome of the project

 This Project consists of creation of a social network for film lovers, in which users can rate films and interact with each other.